Ripley

 The level of cultural diversity witnessed in Ripley was found to be above average when compared nationally for a number of language and cultural background related metrics

-Ripley's population showed cultural diversity with 19.4% born overseas and 13.2% speaking languages other than English at home.
-Christianity was the predominant religion, accounting for 45.5%.
-Notably, the 'Other' religious category comprised 1.8%, higher than Greater Brisbane's 0.8%.
+Ripley's population shows above-average cultural diversity, with 19.4% born overseas and 13.2% speaking a language other than English at home.
+Christianity is the predominant religion in Ripley, accounting for 45.5%.
+Notably, the 'Other' religious category comprises 1.8%, higher than Greater Brisbane's 0.8%.

 Frequently Asked Questions - Diversity